LightAndLight/lightandlight.github.io/cv.md

 * Jul 2020 - Feb 2022 &mdash; Software Engineer at [PaidRight](https://paidright.io) &mdash; Haskell, Elm, Nix, Google Cloud

   PaidRight calculates payroll compliance for Australian companies.
-  I joined the team while it was incubating in CSIRO's Data61, and they rehired me after then spun out in 2020.
+  I joined the team while it was incubating in CSIRO's Data61, and they rehired me after they spun out in 2020.
   While I was there the payroll models were written in a custom programming language and run via a web app.
   I contributed to the language runtime, the web-based structural code editor, and general web services.
   I also set up and was responsible for the CI system ([Nix / NixOS](https://nixos.org/) + [Buildkite](https://buildkite.com/)).